edemaine/cocreate/doc/README.md

 ### <img src="icons/history.svg" width="18" alt="Time Travel Icon"> Time Travel

-Time Travel is a toggling mode that lets you look at the history of past versions of the current page.
+Time Travel is a toggling/overlay mode that lets you look at the history of past versions of the current page.
 It replaces the attribute palette at the bottom of the window with a slider which starts at the far left (the beginning of time).
 As a result, you'll see a blank screen.